-You are viewed as a role model to the children you serve.
-Make sure you act like one.
+- You are viewed as a role model to the children you serve.
+Make sure you act like one. - Our mission is:

 to teach the eternal truth of the gospel with methods that meet the developmental and spiritual needs of today's children.